Computer security: India

 Some provisions for cybersecurity have been incorporated into rules framed under the Information Technology Act 2000.

 The National Cyber Security Policy 2013 is a policy framework by the Ministry of Electronics and Information Technology (MeitY) which aims to protect the public and private infrastructure from cyberattacks, and safeguard "information, such as personal information (of web users), financial and banking information and sovereign data".
 CERT- In is the nodal agency which monitors the cyber threats in the country.
 The post of National Cyber Security Coordinator has also been created in the Prime Minister's Office (PMO).

-The Indian Companies Act 2013 has also introduced cyber law and cybersecurity obligations on the part of Indian directors.
-Some provisions for cybersecurity have been incorporated into rules framed under the Information Technology Act 2000 Update in 2013.
+The Indian Companies Act 2013 has also introduced cyber law and cyber security obligations on the part of Indian directors.
+Some provisions for cyber security have been incorporated into rules framed under the Information Technology Act 2000 Update in 2013.

 South Korea

 Following cyberattacks in the first half of 2013, when the government, news media, television stations, and bank websites were compromised, the national government committed to the training of 5,000 new cybersecurity experts by 2017.
 The South Korean government blamed its northern counterpart for these attacks, as well as incidents that occurred in 2009, 2011, and 2012, but Pyongyang denies the accusations.